-In evaluating a pesticide registration application, EPA assesses a wide variety of potential human health and environmental effects associated with use of the product.
+In evaluating a pesticide registration application, we assess a wide variety of potential human health and environmental effects associated with use of the product.
 Potential registrants must generate scientific data necessary to address concerns pertaining to the identity, composition, potential adverse effects, and environmental fate of each pesticide.
-The data allow EPA to evaluate whether a pesticide has the potential to cause harmful effects on certain nontarget organisms and endangered species that include:
+The data allow us to evaluate whether a pesticide could harm certain nontarget organisms and endangered species, including:

 - surface water or ground water